 The two lower banana plug receptacles (designated CAL) can be used to check transmitter output when configured for 4 to 20 mA.
 Measurements should be 100-500 mV dc for 0-100% transmitter output.
-Refer to Figure 22.
+Refer to Figure 22 on page 30.